-Crush the Oreos using a food processor or the back of a rolling pin until they become fine crumbs.
+Crush the Oreos using a food processor or the end of a large rolling pin until they become fine crumbs.

 Pour over the melted vegan butter and mix until all the crumbs are coated.
-Spoon this mixture into your pan and press down using your fingers or the back of a spoon then place it in the fridge while you prepare the filling.
+Spoon this mixture into your pan and press down very firmly using your fingers or the bottom of a cup.
+Place it in the fridge while you prepare the filling.

-Whisk your cream cheese in a bowl until smooth.
-Add the vanilla extract and powdered sugar then whisk again until everything is combined.
+Mix the cream cheese and icing sugar in a bowl until smooth.
+Add the vanilla extract and mix again.